gurinina/2025_IntroR_and_RStudio/lessons/02-introR-R-and-RStudio.md

 * the `=` for **arguments** in functions

-We will go through each of these "parts of speech" in more detail, starting with the assignment operator.
+We will go through each of these in more detail, starting with the assignment operator.

 ## Assignment operator